-Removal of a student from school by the principal or his/her designee for a period of time not to exceed ten (10) consecutive school days for each offense.
+As a last resort, removal of a student from school by the principal or his/her designee for a period not to exceed ten (10) consecutive school days for each offense will occur.
 Parents/guardians receive notification prior to the suspension.